perladvent/perldotcom/content/article/setup-your-computer-for-cpan-prc.md

 #### 4: Run Docker

-I have prepared a docker [image](https://github.com/kyzn/perlbrew-prc-dockerimage) which comes with the latest stable version of Perl (5.26.1), {{< mcpan "App::perlbrew" "perlbrew" >}}, {{< mcpan "App::cpanminus" "cpanm" >}} and {{< mcpan "Dist::Zilla" >}}, all pre-installed.
+I have prepared a docker [image](https://github.com/kyzn/perlbrew-prc-dockerimage) which comes with the latest stable version of Perl (5.26.1), {{< mcpan "App::perlbrew" "perlbrew" >}}, {{< mcpan "App::cpanminus" "cpanm" >}} and {{< mcpan "Dist::Zilla" "dzil" >}}, all pre-installed.

 Here's how I would run docker on the repo I cloned in step 3:

     $ docker run -v ~/Desktop/App-p:/App-p -it kyzn/perlbrew-prc:x86_64

-Where
+Where:

   - `~/Desktop/App-p` is the local path to the repo
   - `/App-p` is the path of the directory inside the Docker image
   - `x86_64` is the system architecture from step 2

 This will launch an Ubuntu image as root user, mounting the repository to `/App-p`.
 Git is installed, but you need to use your local (non-Docker) terminal to pull/push.
-The text editors Nano, vim, and emacs are installed in the image as well.
+The text editors nano, vim, and emacs are installed in the image as well.
+You can also use your local text editor.

 #### Building a Docker Image